📝 Seasonality and purchasing · ⏱️ 3 min read

 • Selling price (excl.
 9% VAT)

-• Number of days you sell the dish
+• Number of days you'll sell the dish

-• Average covers per day in that season
+• Average covers per day during that season

 • Percentage of guests ordering seasonal dishes